michaeltjoee/ez-testing-url-restructure/README.md

 - `/ID-ID` should redirect to `/id-id` with IDR currency
 - Tests all page paths (home, explore, voucher-box, promo, destination)

+### Apple App Site Association (AASA)
+Tests that the `/.well-known/apple-app-site-association` endpoint returns the correct JSON response for the current environment.

+- Verifies response matches expected AASA configuration for preprod, staging, or production
+- Validates correct appIDs, subdomains, and applinks configuration

 ## View Test Report

 After running tests, view the HTML report: